Published Apr 30, 2024

 In the late 32nd Century, the Breen government is now known as the Breen Imperium.
 An independent entity that is separate from Osyraa's Emerald Chain, the Imperium runs its own space stations and trading hubs where couriers can sell their goods.
 While faction wars between rivals vying for control of Breen space have raged for years, continued infighting over a new leader has made the Imperium a growing threat and alarmed some Federation worlds.

 When a time bug overtakes the U.S.S.
-Discovery-A, as seen in "Face the Strange," Captain Burnham witnesses a possible future in which the Breen secure the Progenitors' technology for themselves and launch a devastating attack on the Federation.
+Discovery-A, as seen in "," Captain Burnham witnesses a possible future in which the Breen secure the Progenitors' technology for themselves and launch a devastating attack on the Federation.
 By 3218, the Discovery is found to be adrift and Federation Headquarters has been obliterated.
 Once back in the year 3191, Burnham uses the glimpse into the future as evidence that the Breen Imperium must not be allowed to obtain the Progenitors' power.